A country with no rivers, UAE is on its way to becoming one of the world's happiest nations.

 The growing need for organisations to change at a large scale and at a rapid pace is crucial to their success over the next ten years.
 This led to many businesses being uncertain about their future.

-But what if, rather than causing doubt, uncertainty created new opportunities?
+But what if, rather than causing doubt, the uncertainty created new opportunities?
 The chance to alter the future via great action?
 To do so, businesses must transform uncertainty into a well-informed viewpoint that allows them to confidently manage the future of work.

 “Our primary focus in the coming months is to help organisations accelerate their IT transformation initiatives, with speed and purpose, as we work together to power the innovation agenda of the UAE.
 Enterprises should disrupt themselves before technology disrupts their business.” - Walid Yehia, Senior Director at Dell Technologies.